 We lied to ourselves.
 As soon as we got to the beautiful area of Roques de Garcia we knew we want to go there.
 This is a short hiking trail that starts near the same Hotel Parador.
 It is just on the opposite side of the road.
 It is around 5 kilometers long and takes some 2-3 hours.

 The landscape of volcanic lava formations was different again in Roques de Garcia.
 Nature proudly showed us another way how she can excel in making different shapes out of the rock.

 Roques de Garcia hiking trail is a circular trail marked as No 3 in Teide National Park.
-Taking the “traditional route” on the right looked more inviting at the first glance.
+Taking the “traditional route” on the right looked more inviting at first glance.
 The path is smooth and flat there.
 Yet it fools you.

 We chose to go vice versa.
 This includes a steep descent at the beginning and a nice flat path at the end.
-It was again right decision.
+It was again the right decision.
 By taking the “inviting” direction to the right first we would have to climb the steep elevation at the very end of the hike.
 And I am not that sure if we would have enough power for that after the earlier day’s hike.

 This hiking trail looks short on a paper.
 Albeit these were quite demanding two hours.

 It is not that off-the-beaten-path anymore.
 Thus we saw many older people and parents with small children trying to deal with this cunning trail.
 Probably they had not explored enough what to expect there.
 Maybe they were just reckless.
 Although rather short the trail was certainly not an ordinary walk in a park and requires some level of fitness.
 It is rewarding in views but it does not come without some effort.
 Thus check before you go!

 #3 Cruz del Carmen to Chinamada Hike